francesctr4/SplitScreen/README.md

 ## Description

-This project is part of the Project II subject, on the second year of the Videogame Design and Development degree, taught at CITM UPC (Terrassa) and supervised by pedro omedas.
+This project is part of the Project II subject, on the second year of the Videogame Design and Development degree, taught at CITM UPC (Terrassa) and supervised by [Pedro Omedas](https://github.com/pomedas).

-It consists of choosing a theme, developing it and presenting it, in my case this theme is the split screen.
+It consists of, once you have been given a topic to research, carrying out an investigation and presenting it to the rest of the class.
+In my case, the topic in question is **"Split Screen"**.

 # Handout Controls